Erik Peterson | Violin

 As an active clinician, lecturer, and adjudicator, Thiem has been a guest at the Encontro Orquestra de Cordas da UnB in Brazil, the Pan American Cello Festival in Texas, at prominent national association conferences, including the Music Teachers National Association, the American Musicological Society, and the American String Teachers Association, and at state music teacher’s conferences and contests.

-Thiem teaches and performs within the School of Music, Theatre, and Dance at Colorado State University where she teaches cello and chamber music, leads a three-semester course in cello pedagogy, and teaches in the Pre-College Chamber Music Program.
+Barbara taught and performed within the School of Music, Theater and Dance at Colorado State University until Spring 2022 where she taught cello and chamber music, leads a three-semester course in cello pedagogy, and teaches in the Pre-College Chamber Music Program.
 The Mendelssohn Trio is in residence at the University, and Thiem has also participated in research within CSU’s renowned music therapy area.
 Previous teaching appointments include the University of Wyoming, Indiana University, Lamont School of Music, University of Colorado, University of Texas, and Iowa State University.
 She has often administered the International Summer Academy of Schloss Ort, Austria.

 Thiem holds an M.M. in cello performance from Indiana University where she was assistant to Janos Starker and was awarded the coveted Performer’s Certificate, as well as degrees from Staatliche Hochschule für Musik in Cologne, Germany where she studied with avant-garde cellist Siegfried Palm.